karlskarlsonatkarldotcom/Terra-Mira-Public/README.md

 I will focus on an early iteration of modding/player editing after phase 1 is complete.

 Multiplayer is planned.
-To my knowledge it's as simple as detaching tick progression from the player and onto a pulse.
-Player intents are queued along the existing pipeline AI intents are except stored in a unique player list to allow for queueing multiple actions over multiple ticks.
+If I understand correctly it's as simple as detaching tick progression from the player and onto a pulse.
+Player intents are then queued first come first serve along the existing pipeline NPC intents are except stored in a unique player list to allow for queueing multiple actions over multiple ticks.
+Strict processing of intents by receive order eliminates race conditions.
+Same tile conflicts can be solved with adjacent tile selection or refusal of action if nothing is available.

+Anyway it won't be until at least the end of phase 2 though so there is plenty that will happen before I work on it sincerly.

 ---